stanbaek/ece387/_sources/AI_policy.md

 | **Level 6** | Unrestricted, unattributed use of GenAI  | Cadets may use GenAI freely without attribution unless otherwise specified.
 Note: While it is possible to use GenAI in an unrestricted manner without attribution, any who apply this level in their course should carefully consider ethical and legal implications. |

 ---
+(permitted-uses-of-ai-tools)=

-## ✅ **Permitted Uses of AI Tools**
+## ✅ **Permitted Uses of AI Tools (with Restrictions)**

-You may use AI tools to support your learning in the following ways:
+Students may use AI tools only as learning aids, not as substitutes for thinking, problem-solving, coding, or writing.

-* **Understanding concepts**: You may use AI to clarify or rephrase ideas from lectures, textbooks, or assignments.
+* **Understanding concepts and theory**: You may use AI to clarify or explain concepts from lectures, textbooks, or assignments (e.g., "Explain the Nyquist sampling theorem." or "What is the physical meaning of poles and zeros?")
-* **Studying terminology**: You may use AI to look up technical terms, definitions, or basic principles (e.g., "What are the applications of Bayes’ theorem?" or "Explain the Nyquist theorem").
+* **Studying terminology**: You may use AI to look up technical terms, definitions, or basic principles (e.g., "What is the Bayes’ theorem?").
-* **Generating practice material**: You may ask AI tools to help you quiz yourself or create practice problems.
+* **Generating practice material**: You may ask AI to generate practice problems or conceptaul quizzes for self-study (not for submission).
-* **Learning by example**: You may ask for general examples that help you better understand topics like digital signal processing, circuit analysis, or embedded systems.
+* **Learning by example**: You may ask for high-level, illustrative examples that help you understand topics such as circuit analysis, signal processing, digital logic, or embedded systems—provided these examples are not used directly in assignments.
-* **Debugging support**: You may use AI tools to help interpret error messages or learn syntax—so long as the work remains your own.
+* **Understanding compile errors and syntax errors**: You may use AI to interpret compiler messages, syntax errors, or warnings in languages such as Assemblym C/C++, Python, MATLAB, or VHDL (e.g., "What does this compiler error message mean?").
+AI may explain what the error indicates, but **you must resolve the issue yourself** using appropriate tools.
+* **Grammar and spelling corrections only**: You may use basic grammar and spell-checking tools (e.g., Grammarly for grammar only) to correct spelling and grammatical errors.

 ---
+(prohibited-uses-of-ai-tools)=
 ## ❌ **Prohibited Uses of AI Tools**

-You may **not** use AI tools in the following ways:

-* **To generate solutions for assignments, labs, projects, or exams**: Do not submit any code, calculations, diagrams, or written responses that were produced wholly or partially by an AI system.
-* **To rewrite AI-generated work to pass as original**: Rephrasing or editing AI output and submitting it as your own still constitutes unauthorized assistance.
-* **To avoid doing your own analysis**: Submitting AI-generated responses without fully understanding them undermines your learning and violates academic expectations.
+The following uses of AI are **not allowed** in this course:

+* **Checking solutions with AI after completing work**: You may **not** input completed homework, lab solutions, project results, code, or exam answers into AI tools to verify correctness.

+Why this is prohibited: Checking answers with AI allows errors to be corrected without understanding, masks misconceptions, and prevents instructors from accurately assessing your learning.
+In engineering, **validation and reasoning are part of the skill—not just the final answer.**

+* **Debugging code with AI**: You may **not** use AI tools to debug your code, identify logic errors, or suggest fixes (e.g., "Here is my code-why doesn’t it work?", "Fix this program.", or "What is wrong with my state machine or controller logic?").

+You are expected to use:
+    - IDE debuggers
+    - Break points and watch variables
+    - Simulators
+    - Logic analyzers, waveform viewers, or test benches

+**Debugging is a core engineering skill and must be practiced directly.**

+* **AI-generated or AI-assisted coding**: You may **not** submit code, scripts, HDL, or configuration files that are generated, suggested, or auto-completed by AI.
+This includes (but is not limited to) GitHub Copilot, AI-powered VS Code extensions, or similar tools

+**Installing or using guided AI coding tools is strictly prohibited.**

+* **AI Editing of Writing or Technical Content**: You may **not** use AI tools to rewrite, rephrase, restructure, or improve the technical content of your writing.
+This includes lab reports, homework explanations, design discussions, and project documentation.

+Why this is prohibited: Technical writing is part of demonstrating engineering understanding.
+AI-edited writing prevents instructors from accurately assessing your comprehension and reasoning.
+Only **grammar and spelling corrections** are permitted.

 ---

 ## 🎓 **Rationale Behind the Policy**

+* **Integrity is essential**: Submitting work you didn't produce yourself-even if assisted by an AI-is a form of **academic dishonesty**, similar to plagiarism or unauthorized collaboration.
-* **You’re here to learn**: Engineering courses are designed to build your problem-solving and critical thinking skills.
+* **You’re here to learn**: Learning requires struggle.
+Engineering courses are designed to build your problem-solving and critical thinking skills.
 AI shortcuts can prevent you from developing the abilities you'll need as a professional.
-* **Integrity is essential**: Submitting work you didn't produce yourself—even if assisted by an AI—is a form of **academic dishonesty**, similar to plagiarism or unauthorized collaboration.
-* **AI tools are not neutral**: While AI can explain topics, it can also make errors or generate misleading content.
-Relying on it too heavily can give you a false sense of understanding.
+* **Assessment must reflect understanding**: Instructors must be able to distinguish what you know from what a tool produced.
+* **AI is fallible**: AI systems can generate incorrect, misleading, or poorly reasoned outputs, especially in technical domains.

 ---